apbouwens/apbouwens.github.io/_posts/2020-4-26-Receiving-METEOR.md

 I really hope the [Meteor-M N2-3](https://www.wmo-sat.info/oscar/satellites/view/615) launch will happen this year (2020) as planned!

-This was a rainy day in Belgium:
+Here's a picture of a rainy day in Belgium:

 ![METEOR R image]({{ site.baseurl }}/images/METEOR_rainyday.jpg)